Management IgnitionIgnite the potential in your team

 30%

-of managers believe they delegate well — and of those, only a third are considered effective by the people they manage
+of managers believe they delegate well.
+Of those, only a third are considered effective by the people they manage

 LeadershipIQ